How do I make an appointment?

 Your first appointment will take place after the initial phone consultation, at a time/place we have prearranged.
 The main aim of the first appointment will be to complete an in-depth assessment.
 We shall also explore the difficulties you are experiencing, as well as your aims of coming for treatment.

-The assessment appointment length is 60 minutes; subsequent appointments are 50 minutes long.
+The assessment appointment will last 50 minutes; subsequent appointments are also 50 minutes long.

 How much will it cost?

 CBT costs can vary dependent on the services you require.
 This will all be covered in our phone consultation.
 If you’d like to know before the consultation, then feel free to send me an email.

 A cancelled appointment delays therapy and does not help with therapy consistency.
 If you are unable to attend a booked appointment please let me know as soon as possible.
 If you cancel an appointment less than 24 hours before the time it is booked for, or if you do not show up to the appointment, you will be charged the full amount.
 You can either text or phone to cancel.

 What if I can’t get to your therapy rooms in Leeds?